nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Steps 1c1 - 1c2 are repeated until the supplier to delete exists in RHRH. <br>
 Use case resumes from step 2.

+**Use case (UC13): Delete a Reservation**

+**MSS**

+1. User enters the command to delete a reservation.
+2. The specified reservation is deleted from RHRH.
+3. System confirms that the reservation has been deleted.

+   Use case ends.

+**Extensions**

+* 1a.
+System detects invalid command format.
+    * 1a1.
+System displays an error, showing unknown command.
+    * 1a2.
+User enters command again.

+Steps 1a1 - 1a2 are repeated until the command is correctly formatted. <br>
+Use case resumes from step 2.

+* 1b.
+System detects invalid reservation index.
+    * 1b1.
+System displays error corresponding to the invalid index and provides an example on the accepted format and arguments.
+    * 1b2.
+User enters reservation index again.

+Steps 1b1 - 1b2 are repeated until all command arguments are valid. <br>
+Use case resumes from step 2.

+* 1c.
+System detects that reservation to delete does not exist in RHRH.
+    * 1c1.
+System displays an error that no such reservation index exist in RHRH.
+    * 1c2.
+User enters reservation index again

+Steps 1c1 - 1c2 are repeated until the reservation to delete exists in RHRH. <br>
+Use case resumes from step 2.

 **Use case (UC13): Find Customers in RHRH**

 **MSS**